Kharos6/DOW2Launcher/README.md

 - Optionally, insert the file version of the DOW2.exe that the mod is created for into the [GameVersion] field of the .launchconfig file.
 Leaving the field blank will ignore the version check.

-- Set the [IsDXVK] field of the .launchconfig file to false if your mod does not require DXVK, or true if your mod requires DXVK.
+- Optionally, set the [IsDXVK] field of the .launchconfig file to true if your mod requires DXVK.
 If true, ensure that you package the d3d9.dll and dxvk.conf files with your mod, and that you duplicate the d3d9.dll file, then change the name of the duplicate file's extension to .bin.
 This duplicate .bin file is used as a baseline for replacing a non-DXVK d3d9.dll file.

+- Optionally, set the [LAAPatch] field of the .launchconfig file to true if your mod requires DOW2.exe to be large address aware.

 - Optionally, create a .bmp file with your desired artwork and resolution, and change its name to match the name of your mod's .module file, then change the [BitmapWidth] and [BitmapHeight] fields of the .launchconfig file to match its resolution.